 The Board of Governors of the University of King's College approved the University Policy for Prevention of Discrimination and Harassment in 2012.
-The Equity Officer, among other responsibilities, deals with complaints of racial discrimination and harassment.
-Students who have any questions or concerns are encouraged to contact the Equity Officer through the President's Office at King's, (902) 422-1271 ext.
-121. The University's Equity Policy is available in the University's Yellow Book online at policies.ukings.ca.
+The Equity Office is also responsible for administering the University's Equity Policy available in the University's Yellow Book and online at policies.ukings.ca.
+The Equity Officer, among other responsibilities, deals with complaints and reports of racial discrimination and harassment.